jdotcurs/pirateweather-go/README.md

 - Customizable units (SI, Imperial, etc.)
 - Extensive error handling and retry logic
 - Rate limiting to respect API constraints
+- Caching of forecast and time machine requests to reduce API usage and improve performance
 - Comprehensive test suite with mocking
 - Detailed documentation and examples